KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 5) Postprocessing
 6) Visualization & Evaluation

 The Output of demo is the image with bounding boxes.
-The follwing image shows an example of demo:
+The following image shows an example of demo: